-I get a lot of emails describing various manuscripts and submission scenarios.
+I get a lot of emails describing various manuscripts and submission scenarios, including the sales hook.
 This is also something I’ve noticed a lot when I used to speak at conferences.
 Writers have this brand of magical thinking where they imagine that there’s an easy fix for their particular issue.
 (This is not an insult specifically about writers, I’ve noticed this is a quirk of human nature.
 Everyone’s looking for the kinder, softer answer, and understandably so!)

 “Did I say too much at the Agents Breakfast?” they wonder.
 “Did I say enough?
 Was I wearing the wrong thing?
 Is it my title?
 Ugh, it’s definitely my title, isn’t it.
 What is wrong?
 Why am I not getting published?”

-The answer is simple, but it’s one nobody wants to hear: It’s either the product or the pitch.
+The answer is simple, but it’s one nobody wants to hear: It’s either the product or the sales hook.

 Shark Tank is one of my absolute favorite shows in the world.
 If you watch enough of it (and I do actually recommend this as homework, so it counts as writing and revision time!), you’ll start to notice some patterns.
 Who are the most successful entrepreneurs on the show?
 The ones who get the attention of the Sharks?

-To hit it out of the park, they have the product and the pitch.
+To hit it out of the park, they have the product and the sales hook.

 So, the toughest question to answer about what’s wrong with your submission is this: “Is the product any good?”
 Because when asked about their manuscripts, just like a mother asked about her kid, writers tend to think that it’s brilliant, the cutest, the most important, and anyone who doesn’t think so just doesn’t get it.
 But we are often terrible judges of anything we’re personally invested in.

-The answer to this question often comes from feedback.
-And this isn’t a pitch for my freelance editorial services.
+This isn’t a sales pitch for my freelance editorial services.
 I don’t care where you get your feedback, as long as it’s honest and the person knows (more or less) what they’re talking about.
 For many writers, this comes from a critique group.
 Or maybe a conference where they’ve purchased a critique.

 There are a million resources on how to improve your product.
 Unfortunately, a novel isn’t a widget.
 It has 50,000-100,000 moving parts.
 Unlike a hard plastic widget, which is already cast, you can go in and screw around with a manuscript pretty much until your sanity gives out.
 This can get dangerous.
 One of the facets of learning to write is learning balance.
 Do you edit?
 Do you put it away for a while?
 Do you get feedback?
 How do you incorporate it?
 Do you set the whole damn thing on fire because ugh-ugh-ugh you can’t write your way out of a paper bag? …Are you, perhaps, a secret genius?